 Legio VI Victrix: one of the Roman legions.
 Its name means "the victorious legion".

-The sixth legion was founded by Octavian (the future emperor Augustus) in 41 BCE, as a copy of the Caesarian sixth legion, which was in the army of his rival Marc Antony.
+The sixth legion was founded by Octavian (the future emperor Augustus) in 41 BCE, as a copy of the Caesarian sixth legion, which was in the army of his rival Mark Antony.
 Perhaps veterans who had fought under Caesar joined Octavian's unit.
 Although there was no formal continuity, some of the soldiers maintained the traditions of the Caesarian legion.
 The new (or renewed) legion saw its first action during the siege of Perugia in the same year.
 Sling stones with the number VI attest to its presence.

 It later served against Sextus Pompeius, who had occupied Sicily and threatened to cut off the grain supply of Rome.
-In 31, the Sixth was present during the battle of Actium against Marc Antony.
+In 31, the Sixth was present during the battle of Actium against Mark Antony.
 (The real fighting, however, was done by Octavian's navy.)
 After 30, it was stationed in Hispania Tarraconensis, where it took part in Augustus' campaigns against the Cantabrians, which lasted from 25-13 BCE.
 This was a very large war: among the other troops involved were I Germanica, II Augusta, IIII Macedonica, V Alaudae, VIIII Hispana, X Gemina (which seems to have shared its base, perhaps near Braga, with our unit), XX Valeria Victrix, and another legion, perhaps VIII Augusta.

 VI Victrix was to stay in Hispania for almost a century and received the surname Hispaniensis.
 Soldiers of this unit and X Gemina were among the first settlers of Cordoba, Mérida, and Zaragoza.
 The name Victrix dates from the first half of the first century CE and is attested for the first time during the reign of Nero.